All Klamath River Accesses Now Open Along Undammed Reaches (OR/CA)

 Pioneer Park West*

-Open to the public.
-Located on river right, just downstream of the Highway 66 bridge, this site is being developed as a take-out for the Keno Run and can be used as a put-in for an extended Big Bend Run.
-A concrete ramp is already in place.
-The site will be open daily from 7 AM to 7 PM starting May 15, 2025, with limited amenities.
-Full opening is expected August 1, 2025.
-Currently owned by the Klamath River Renewal Corporation, it is expected to be transferred to the State of Oregon.
+Open to the public as of August 1, 2025 for day use only: 7 am to 7 pm.
+Located on river right, just downstream of the Highway 66 bridge, this site the standard take-out for the Keno Run and can be used as a upper put-in for an extended Big Bend Run.
+The facility features a concrete boat ramp, turnaround loop, parking, restrooms, picnic tables, a bike rack, and other amenities.
+The park area will be open in warmer months only but the river access will be open year-round.
+The facility is currently owned by the Klamath River Renewal Corporation; it is expected to be transferred to the State of Oregon.

 Moonshine Falls River Access*

-Closed to the public.
-Located on river right, immediately downstream of the former J.C.
-Boyle Dam site, this is the typical put-in for the Class IV+ Big Bend Run.
-The site will be developed with improvements including a raft slide and stair access, but construction is not yet complete.
-It is currently owned by the Klamath River Renewal Corporation and is expected to transfer to the State of Oregon.
-Limited access is expected soon, with full opening on August 1, 2025.
+Open to the public as of August 1, 2025 for day use only: 7 am to 7 pm.
+Located on river right just downstream of the former J.C.
+Boyle Dam site, this site is the standard put-in for the Class IV+ Big Bend Run and serves as an alternate take-out for the Keno Run.
+The facility includes stairs to the river, a raft slide, parking, turnarounds, restrooms, and other amenities.
+It is currently owned by the Klamath River Renewal Corporation; it is expected to be transferred to the State of Oregon.

 Spring Island

-Spring Island is open to the public as of May 2, 2025.
+Spring Island is open to the public.
 This is the standard put-in for the Hells Corner Run and take-out for the Big Bend Run.
-The site is located on federal land managed by the Bureau of Land Management (BLM).
+It is on federal land managed by the Bureau of Land Management (BLM).

-Please note: parts of the nearby areas are undergoing active ecological restoration.
+Please note: nearby areas are undergoing active ecological restoration.
 If you observedamage or vandalism of restoration areas, report it to the BLM Klamath Falls Field Office at 541-883-6916.

 Frain Ranch

 Open to the public.
 This is an alternate put-in for the Hells Corner Run, located on river left, immediately upstream of Caldera Rapid.
 A high-clearance vehicle is required.
-The site is open and will remain available as long as PacifiCorp owns the property.
+The site will remain open to the public as long as PacifiCorp owns the property, though they are expected to sell it soon.

 Stateline River Access

 Open to the public.
 This is an alternate take-out for the Hells Corner Run, located on river left at Stateline Falls.
 A high-clearance vehicle is required.
-The site is open and will remain accessible as long as PacifiCorp owns the property.
+The site will remain open to the public as long as PacifiCorp owns the property, though they are expected to sell it soon.
 The adjacent campground is on BLM-managed public land.

 Access 6

 Open to the public.
 This is the standard take-out for the Hells Corner Run and put-in for the Beswick Run, and is accessible with standard-clearance vehicles.
-It will remain available as long as PacifiCorp owns the property, though we do not expect PacifiCorp to be the long-term owner.
-Note: The gate may occasionally be closed for ranch operations.
+The gate may occasionally be closed for ranch operations, requiring a carry-in/out.
+The site will remain open to the public as long as PacifiCorp owns the property, though they are expected to sell it soon.

 Access 1

 Open to the public.
-This is the put-in for the K’íkac’éki Valley Run through the former Copco Reservoir footprint, and for now, is the primary put-in for the K’íkac’éki Canyon and Iron Gate runs.
-It is accessible with standard-clearance vehicles and will remain open as long as PacifiCorp owns the property.
-PacifiCorp is not expected to be the long-term owner.
+This is the put-in for the K’íkac’éki Valley Run through the former Copco Reservoir footprint.
+It is accessible with standard-clearance vehicles.
+The site will remain open to the public as long as PacifiCorp owns the property, though they are expected to sell it soon.

 K’utárawáx·u Access (Grizzly Hill)*